 2. Digital photo frame

 Seeing as you won’t be using your old tablet for everyday activities, why not turn it into a photo frame?
-LiveFrame for iPad and Dayframe for Android tablets (above) are great, free options for creating your looping slideshow.
+LiveFrame for iOS and Dayframe for Android tablets (above) are great, free options for creating your looping slideshow.

-You can even create custom loops using photos stored on the device, uploaded to social media or stored in the cloud.
+You can even create custom loops using photos on the device, uploaded to social media or stored in the cloud.

 3. Pssst!
 Tablets are great, pass it on…

 Chances are one of your younger family members has asked for a tablet by now.
 Kids don’t need the newest models with the sharpest screens and the fastest processors, so you could recycle it and load it up with learning apps, fun painting tools and e-books.
+Beats letting them loose on a pricey new model.

 4. Baby monitor